 - co-host regional meetings to get input from college and university STEM faculty and students, local and state education agencies, and others (completed – learn more);

-- produce a series of commissioned papers (in progress – learn more);
+- produce a series of commissioned papers (2019 papers completed – learn more);

-- conduct a literature search and create an annotated online bibliography and other web-related tools (completed – browse resource);
+- conduct a literature search and create an annotated online bibliography and other web-related tools (ongoing – browse resource);

-- survey teacher preservice programs, resulting in a report (in progress – read baseline report);
+- survey teacher preservice programs, resulting in a report (completed – read baseline report; read follow up report);

 - host a summit(s) with the ARISE working group, teacher education program leaders, and others (ongoing – learn more); and